haacked/haacked.com/_posts/archived/2006-10-08-power_tools_for_disk_defragmenting.aspx.markdown

 ---
 layout: post
-title: "Power Tools For Disk Defragmenting"
+title: Power Tools For Disk Defragmenting
 date: 2006-10-08 -0800
 comments: true
 disqus_identifier: 17851
 categories: []
+redirect_from: "/archive/2006/10/07/power_tools_for_disk_defragmenting.aspx/"
 ---

 ### Disk Defragmenter

 For the most part, the *Disk Defragmenter* application (located at